elixir-toolshed/toolshed/README.md

 ## FAQ

+### I have some IEx helpers.
+Would you consider adding them?

+Yes!
+Absolutely.
+Please send a PR.
+At some point I may have to whittle down what's in the library, but for now, I'm open to adding almost anything.

+This includes:

+1. Pretty much anything that helps debugging or inspecting a running system
+2. Wrappers on OTP functions that are hard to remember or have output that's not ideal for interactive use.
+3. Fun stuff - submit a text game if it's not too long if you'd like.

+I'd really like to stay away from adding anything that's not Elixir to this project.
+I.e., no port processes or NIFs.
+It would also be nice to keep Toolshed low on dependencies.
+Of course, maybe I'm just not thinking of something.
+Don't let that be a reason to not file an issue proposing the idea.
+If it doesn't seem to fit well, maybe a simplified version does and we add a link to the full featured one.

 ### A lot of these look like Unix commands?
 Why not run a proper shell?

 Yeah, I miss many Unix commands when I'm at the IEx prompt.
 Switching to a shell